-There will be a group discussion after we’re settled to debrief the San Clemente’s Visit and Rosemary and our guide will talk about entering the Amazon.
+There will be a group discussion after we’re settled to debrief the San Clemente visit and Rosemary and our guide will talk about entering the Amazon.

 October 16, Tuesday (Day 5):

-After breakfast, we travel to the town of Shell, where we catch a plane for the one-hour flight deep into the Amazon Basin and Achuar Territory.
+After breakfast at El Jardín, we travel to the town of Shell, where we catch a plane for the one-hour flight deep into the Amazon Basin and Achuar Territory.

-We will land in the community of Chichirota and visit an Achuar home.
+We will land in the community of Chichirota.
 Then we will hike towards the Bobonaza River, taking a motorized canoe to Tiinkias Community dock.
-(Moderate activity; mud, swamp and root walking through the Amazon; 2 hour)
+This is a moderate level activity: mud, swamp and root walking through the Amazon for 2 hours.

 We will have a box lunch on the river.

-After arriving to Tiinkias Camp, there will be an introduction to the Tiinkias Project and a guided tour of the camp accommodations.
+After arriving at Tiinkias Camp, there will be an introduction to the Tiinkias Project and a guided tour of the camp accommodations.